onyxring/orcsCharacter/README.md

 # orCharacter for Roll20 character sheets (orcsCharacter)

-orCharacter for character sheets is a self-contained, non-invasive script which significantly simplifies using attributes by implementing JavaScript’s Proxy and Async/Await patterns.
+orcsCharacter is a Sheet Worker version of the API helper oralCharacter.
+It is a self-contained, non-invasive script which significantly simplifies using attributes by implementing JavaScript’s Proxy and Async/Await patterns.
 It drops easily into new and existing sheets without affecting your existing code.
-It’s non-invasive so you can mix-and-match traditional code with orCharacter as you please.
-Here’s a short-ish rundown of what orCharacter brings to the table:
+It’s non-invasive so you can mix-and-match traditional code with orcsCharacter as you please.
+Here’s a short-ish rundown of what orcsCharacter brings to the table:

 ### Attributes as properties

 The simplest example is reading and writing attributes.
 Consider the act of healing the player character’s `HP` with their `REC`overy.
-Using orCharacter, you write this as:
+Using orcsCharacter, you write this as:

 ```
 	pc.HP = await pc.HP + await pc.REC;